hchkaiban/CarRacingRL_DDQN/README.md

 # Result:

-The car drives smoothly both on training and of random tracks.
-It does not immobilize anymore and is able to recover from off-road situations most of the time.
-More training time and data would keep improving the preformances.
+The car drives smoothly, at decent speed, both on training and of random tracks.
+It does not immobilize anymore and is able to recover most of the time from off-road situations.
+Longer training and more data would keep improving the performances.

 Thanks to Jaara for the usefull repo: https://github.com/jaara.